GeorgeCiesinski/image-filters/README.md

 ## Motivation

-I originally created this project to get a better understanding of OpenCV and TKinter.
-Throughout the project, I pursued further knowledge about convolution, and researched good practice when creating open source projects.
-This project served as a learning opportunity to improve my skills with Python.
+This project was created to get a better understanding of OpenCV and TKinter.
+It also served as an opportunity to develop experience with convolution filters, libraries such as Pillow, and to practice better conventions while programming using Python.

 ## Built With